2020 Democratic Party (South Korea, 2015) leadership election

-The Democratic Party of Korea held a leadership election on 29 August 2020.
+The Democratic Party held a leadership election on 29 August 2020.
 It was the second leadership election since the inauguration of President Moon Jae-in.
-Although elected leader serves for the fixed two-year term, newly elected leader Lee Nak-yon is unlikely to serve for two years due to his presumptive presidential campaign in 2022.
+Although an elected leader serves for the fixed two-year term, the newly elected leader Lee Nak-yon is unlikely to serve for two years due to his presumptive presidential campaign in 2022.

 Background

 Landslide victory of 2020 General Election

 In 2020 South Korean General Election, The Democrats, led by Lee Hae-chan, won the majority in the National Assembly by landslide.
-The Democratic Party and its affiliate Party, Platform Party, won 180 seats (60%) in 300-seat Assembly.
+The Democratic Party and its affiliate Party, Platform Party, won 180 seats (60%) in the 300-seat Assembly.
 It was the biggest majority since the democratization of South Korea after the June Struggle in 1987.
 It was an endorsement of President Moon Jae-in's COVID-19 response that got a good reputation worldwide.

 Coronavirus

 Due to the continued impact of COVID-19 pandemic, the Democratic Party National Convention Preparatory Committee decided to hold a national convention online to elect its leadership.
-The Democratic Party originally planned an event in Jamsil Olympic Stadium in which about 600 members of the Central Committee attended, but it changed to online event due to concerns about second wave of COVID-19.
-Eventually, the party decided to allow only about 50 candidates and staffs at the Democratic Party's headquarter and broadcast the results of the election and the acceptance speech on the Internet on 29 August 2020.
+The Democratic Party originally planned an event in Jamsil Olympic Stadium in which about 600 members of the Central Committee attended, but it changed to an online event due to concerns about second wave of COVID-19.
+Eventually, the party decided to allow only about 50 candidates and staff at the Democratic Party's headquarter and broadcast the results of the election as well as the acceptance speech on the Internet on 29 August 2020.